almarvima/almarvima/README.md

 <br>Developed by a team of four students, this project aims to showcase our technical skills, teamwork capabilities, and passion for crafting innovative web solutions.
 ===========================================================================================================================================

+### Team

-- Albert Figuerola Gómez
+- Albert Figuerola Gómez: Focused on back-end development, ensuring robust and efficient server functionality.
-- Marcos Martínez Clemente
+- Marcos Martínez Clemente: Our database expert, securing data integrity and optimizing data interactions.
-- Viktor Lazarenko
-- Manuel García Nieto
+- Viktor Lazarenko: Specializing in front-end development, bringing creativity and expertise in user interface design.
+- Manuel García Nieto: Dedicated to full-stack development, integrating front-end and back-end aspects seamlessly and ensuring the overall performance.
 --------------------

 We are a group of four enthusiastic web development students, each bringing our unique skills and perspectives to the project.